Summer School on Mathematical Philosophy for Female Students 2021

 Idea and Motivation

-The Munich Center for Mathematical Philosophy (MCMP) is organising the sixth Summer School on Mathematical Philosophy for Female Students, which will be held from July 28 to August 3, 2019 in Munich, Germany.
+The Munich Center for Mathematical Philosophy (MCMP) is organising the seventh Summer School on Mathematical Philosophy for Female Students, which will be held summer 2021, from 19.07.-23.07.2021 in Munich, Germany.
 The summer school is open to excellent female students who want to specialise in mathematical philosophy.

 The school’s aim is to encourage female students to engage with mathematical and scientific approaches to philosophical problems, and thereby help to redress the gender imbalance in formal philosophy: it offers the opportunity for study in an informal and interdisciplinary setting, for lively debate, and for the development of a network of students and professors interested in the application of formal methods to philosophy.

-This year at the summer school, we will have the following lecture streams:
+This year at the summer school, we will presumably have the following lecture streams:

 Master in Logic and Philosophy of Science